tango-controls-hdbpp/hdbpp-timescale-project/services/hdbpp-reorder-chunks/README.md

   - [Configuration](#Configuration)
   - [License](#License)

-This project provides a means to ensure the timescale database data is kept in the optimal query order.
+This service provides a means to ensure the timescale database data is kept in the optimal query order.
 To ensure the data can be queried quickly on an attribute basis, it is ordered by att_conf_id and data_time, this is not the same as the insert order, which is data_time (since its received in real time).
 Without reordering the data, the query performance is seriously degraded.

-To achieve this reordering, we run a simple script that reorders the last X days of chunks (default is 28).
-It is recommended this script is run every day at midnight to ensure any data inserted over the last day is optimised.
-It should not be necessary to run the script more often, but it is possible if the scenario requires it.
+To achieve this reordering, we run this script daily to detect and reorder chunks that have previously not been reordered.
+It creates a log of all chunks processed, so it does not repeatedly process the same chunks.

 It is recommended (and pre-configured) to run in the evening, when the system is not being heavily used.